 In another study, researchers examined the potential route of transmission in a group of men with N.meningitidis infection in their urethra.
 The study reported oral sex to be the most probable route of transmission among these men.

-In 2015, an outbreak of N. meningitis occurred in many cities of USA.
-According to scientists, the particular strain causing the outbreak was a new strain that had recombinant DNA with N. gonorrhoeae.
+In 2015, an outbreak of N. meningitis occurred in many cities in the USA.
+According to scientists, the particular strain causing the outbreak was a new strain that had recombinant DNA with N. gonorrhea.
 The easy outbreak was mostly due to this recombination allowing a more efficient spread of the STI.